ray-project/ray/doc/source/rllib/rllib-offline.rst

 Using Old API Stack ``SampleBatch`` Recordings
 ----------------------------------------------
-If you have expert data previously recorded using RLlib's older API stack, it can be seamlessly utilized in the new Offline RL API by setting ``input_read_sample_batches=True``.
+If you have expert data previously recorded using RLlib's old API stack, it can be seamlessly utilized in the new stack's Offline RL API by setting ``input_read_sample_batches=True``.
 Alternatively, you can convert your ``SampleBatch`` recordings into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` format using RLlib's
 :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` as demonstrated below: